 Day 11: Fontevraud L'abbay – Chenonceau - Blois

 After breakfast we will visit the gardens of Villandry.
 Artistic ornaments made of flowers and vegetables, will astonish your senses.
 The Castle of Amboise will be our next stop.
 None other than Leonardo da Vinci was invited by King Franz I, to spend his last years there.
 Afterwards we drive through to the pleasure palace Chenonceau.
 We will stay overnight in Blois.

 Day 12: Blois -Paris

-Before we finally hit Paris we will walk through the historical city centre of Blois.
-Here, a visit of the most famous chocolatier in the area is a must, and obviously a tasting of some of his delicious sweets too!
-Once being back in Paris, we have to say goodbye.
+Before we finally hit Paris, we will walk through the historical city centre of Blois.
+Here, a visit to the most famous chocolatier in the area is a must, and obviously a tasting of some of his delicious sweets too!
+Once back in Paris, we have to say goodbye.
 More possible activities depend on your departure time in Paris.
-If you want extend your stay in Paris, we will be happy to do your bookings.
+If you want to extend your stay in Paris, we will be happy to do your bookings.

 - Walk through the historical centre of Blois

 PRICE | Please contact us for more information